Felix-Xuhaixin/Motor-Vehicle-Collisions-Analysis/README.md

 ## 🎯 Objectives

-- To identify common health violations
+- To analyze trends of vehicle collisions
-- To analyze trends by cuisine and geography
+- To identify most dangerous boroughs, streets, or intersections
-- To find variations in grades and violations across boroughs and over time.
+- To find the leading causes of crashes
-- To provide actionable recommendations.
+- To recognize the most severely victimized groups(pedestrians, cyclists, motorists).

 ## 🛠️ Tools Used

 - Python: Pandas, SQLAlchemy, pymysql